hanssarof/hanssarofblog/content/posts/21 - Show, hide and switch equipped weapon actions and AnimBP.md

 <p style="text-align:center;"><img src="/images/PutAwayWeapon%201.gif" alt="Image Description"></p>
 <p style="text-align:center; font-style:italic;">My PutAwayWeapon animation in Blender</p>

-Then, I added the actions and functions to the Character and make them call the CombatComponent to do the following:
+Then, I added the actions and functions to the Character and made them call the CombatComponent to do the following:
 - Set aiming to false (simple precaution)
 - Make the character play the PutAwayMontage
 - Make the character equipped or uneqquiped